 With lightning speed, all AmigaOS flavour is a operating systems choice, that would never be able to affect the phone dialing system, which often happens on Android phones.

 But even today in 2017!
 I would say that AmigaOS as a mobile operating system would kick Android and iOS a lot.
 If it was made today, with the community help.
 Then wow!
 It would be the best mobile operating system ever.
-With OWB Amiga Mobile version (webkit browser), Great Mail app, Social Media apps and other useful apps.
+With OWB Amiga Mobile version (WebKit browser), Great Mail app, Social Media apps, and other useful apps.
 The Amiga community is one of the most active underground developing platforms out there, that would make your days way better with much less stress.
-Despite all companies failours, AmigaOS lives on it’s own spirit that is just growing and growing.
-It is one of those things in life that is just alive because of it’s users and no company spending trillion of dollars on it.
-But, with a company wanting honour then spending a few on some brilliant developers then this would be possible for sure!
+Despite all companies’ failures, AmigaOS lives on its own spirit that is just growing and growing.
+It is one of those things in life that is just alive because of its users and no company spending trillions of dollars on it.
+But, with a company wanting honor then spending a few on some brilliant developers then this would be possible for sure!

-AmigaOS for PowerPC and x86, supports many types of monitors.
-The classic AmigaOS line also have, but you need to install addons to make it compatible.
-If one of the AmigaOS for PowerPC, or x86/ARM focused on beeing a MobileOS.
+AmigaOS for PowerPC and x86 supports many types of monitors.
+The classic AmigaOS line also has, but you need to install addons to make it compatible.
+If one of the AmigaOS for PowerPC or x86/ARM focused on being a MobileOS.
 Then that would revolutionize the phone market a lot!